-Words With Friends for iPhone review
+Words With Friends full review

 NewToy’s Words With Friends is a two-person crossword challenge.
 It absolutely, positively is not Scrabble, so Hasbro’s lawyers can serve their writs another day.
 Yes, there might be a few similarities.
 It woundn’t hurt to know the basic rules of that other game, such as the layout of the board, how to exploit double- and triple-letter scores, and what to do with a string of O’s, I’s and a solitary X.